diego-jimenez-b/pci-ui-scenario/README.md

 7. Lastly, this grid is going to go to production soon, and other developers will begin doing work on this project.
 While creating this demo, considerations were not made to keep the code clean and organized.
 Please organize this codebase so that it is easier to find and make changes to components, as well as finding any interfaces, types, or helper functions.

 After completing this project, please push any changes you made to a publicly accessible GitLab or GitHub repository and include that link in an email to your contact at PCI.
 Thank you!

+### Considerations

+- story N° 6 was not possible to correctly implement as the `ag-grid-enterprise` library is required for the `enableRangeSelection` config prop to work and it was stated to not install any new library.
+For it to work it would only be necessary to install said library and import it alongside the `AgGridReact` component